xipki/xipki/assemblies/xipki-mgmt-cli/README.md

+## How to start XiPKI MGMT CLI

+`bin/karaf`

+* Note: You may access the CLI via SSH.
+    * Configure karaf to start the SSH server.
+        * Add `"ssh,"` to the field `featuresBoot` in the file `etc/org.apache.karaf.features.cfg`.
+        * Configure the SSH server.
+See https://karaf.apache.org/manual/latest/security for details.
+    * Start and stop karaf via `bin/start` and `bin/stop`.
+    * Use a SSH client (either `bin/client` or any ssh client) to access the SSH service.
+Supported authentication methods are
+        * username and password
+        * public key (see Section `Managing authentication by key` at https://karaf.apache.org/manual/latest/security).

+## Available Karaf Commands

+Please refer to [commands.md](commands.md) for more details.

 ## Setup CA Server

-* _(If error like "Identity or Certificate with label=mylabel already exists" occurs, you need to comment the line in the file `setup-p11.scrip` which generate the key (e.g. dsa-p11 ec-p11, rsa-p11, sm2-p12) or delete the existing key using command `delete-key-p11`)_.
+* _(If error like "Identity or Certificate with label=mylabel already exists" occurs, you need to comment the line in the file `setup-p11.script` which generate the key (e.g. dsa-p11 ec-p11, rsa-p11, sm2-p12) or delete the existing key using command `delete-key-p11`)_.

 * Start Management CLI.